Popoyoko/popoyoko-ui/README.md

 "watch": "vite build --watch --mode development" command launches the "vite build" command with two additional options: "--watch" and "--mode development".

 The "--watch" option tells Vite to monitor the application's source files and to recompile automatically as soon as there are changes.
-The "--mode development" option tells Vite to compile the application in development mode
+The "--mode development" option tells Vite to compile the application in development mode.

 ## Use in a react project